 Nine directors are to be elected at the Annual Meeting to hold office until the next Annual Meeting of Stockholders and until their successors have been duly elected and qualified.
 Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR the election of the nine persons named in the table below as directors of SIGA.
 Proxies cannot be voted for a greater number of persons than the nominees named.
-In the event that any of the below listed nominees for director should become unavailable for election for any presently unforeseen reason, the persons named in the accompanying proxy form have the right to use their discretion to vote for a substitute.
-For additional information about the nominees and their qualifications, please see " Our Director Nominees."
+In the event that any of the below listed nominees for director should become unavailable for election for any presently unforeseen reason, the persons named in the accompanying proxy card have the right to use their discretion to vote for a substitute.
+For additional information about the nominees and their qualifications, please see "Our Director Nominees."

-The Board of Directors recommends that the stockholders vote "FOR" the election to the Board of each of the following nominees (Item 1 of the enclosed proxy card):
+The Board of Directors recommends that the stockholders vote "FOR" the election to the Board of each of the following nominees:

 Name Age Director Since Position

-Eric A. Rose, M.D.
-69 2001 Chairman of the Board
+James J. Antal 70 2004 Director

-James J. Antal 69 2004 Director
+Jaymie A. Durnan 67 2020 Director

-Thomas E. Constance 83 2001 Director
+Phillip L. Gomez 54 2016 Director and Chief Executive Officer

-Jaymie A. Durnan 66 N/A Director
+Julie M. Kane 62 2019 Director

-Phillip L. Gomez, Ph.D.
-53 2016 Director and Chief Executive Officer
+Joseph W. Marshall, III 68 2009 Director

-Julie M. Kane 61 2019 Director
+Gary J. Nabel 67 N/A Director

-Joseph W. Marshall, III 67 2009 Director
+Julian Nemirovsky 37 2020 Director

-Paul G. Savas 57 2004 Director
+Holly L. Phillips 50 N/A Director

-Michael C. Plansky 70 2017 Director
+Michael C. Plansky 71 2017 Lead Independent Director

-\ Determined by the Board of Directors to be independent pursuant to Rule 5605 of the NASDAQ Marketplace Rules.
+Determined by the Board of Directors to be independent pursuant to Nasdaq Rule 5605.